Steps to Form a Michigan Nonprofit Corporation

 Given all these requirements, trying to be your own registered agent can be stressful and time-consuming.
 Many nonprofit founders decide to skip the hassle and partner with a service company that can fulfill these obligations for them.
 Choose ZenBusiness’s registered agent providers so you never have to worry about missing an important delivery.

-File Articles of Incorporation with Michigan
+Step 4: File Articles of Incorporation with Michigan

 Next, file your Articles of Incorporation for a nonprofit with Michigan’s Department of Licensing and Regulatory Affairs.
 This is the step that will officially create your nonprofit corporation as a legal entity.